Airstack-xyz/docs/abstractions/trending-casts/trending-channel-casts-channel-feeds.md

             "embeds": [],
             "url": "https://warpcast.com/betashop.eth/0x0a57a540"
           }
-        },
+        }
         // Other trending Farcaster casts on /airstack channel ]
     }
   }
 }
 ```

 {% endtab %}
 {% endtabs %}

-🎉 :partying\_face: Congratulations you've just fetched all the trending Farcaster casts of a certain Farcaster channel and integrate it into your application!
+🎉 :partying_face: Congratulations you've just fetched all the trending Farcaster casts of a certain Farcaster channel and integrate it into your application!

 ## **D**eveloper Support